CodeLiberation/codeliberation.github.io/_bios/ninafreeman.markdown

 type: emeritus
 ---

-Charlie Ann is a PhD researcher at the University of Bath, specialising in Artificial Intelligence.
-She specialises in electronic institutions and normative reasoning, and making agents that can reason about their own rules.
-Outside of her PhD research, she teaches several courses at Bath and usually has a few other projects on the go too.
-More about her, her work, and her contact details can be found at www.charlieannpage.co.uk.
+Nina Freeman is a level designer at Fullbright in Portland, Oregon.
+She started with Fullbright as a level designer on Tacoma.
+In her personal work, she is most often making vignette games based on her own life stories.
+She worked as the designer and writer for IGF Nuovo winner Cibele and IGF nominee "how do you Do It?".
+You can find her work at ninasays.so, and you can follow her on Twitter at @hentaiphd.